sguox002/leetcode/leetcode-all.md

 ->>

 ## graph
+<<-547	Friend Circles  (Number of provinces)  		59.5%	Medium
+graph dfs. graph connection is given as a NxN matrix. for each node, we need do dfs on the row.
+->>

 <<-742	Closest Leaf in a Binary Tree    		44.0%	Medium
 tree has unique value, given a target value which exist in the tree. find the leaf node which is closest to it.
 - find the target node and then do a bfs starting on this node, the first leaf.